Annna: Early career

 Originally from Saulkrasti Municipality in Latvia, Pērkone moved to the Netherlands at the age of 17 to study Diplomacy and Law at Maastricht University.
-During her studies years, she also did a year long exchange program in Australia where she started to join several jam sessions in the evenings.
+During her study years, she also did a year long exchange program in Australia where she started to join several jam sessions in the evenings.
 After her studies, she worked at several advertising agencies in Amsterdam while doing music on the side.
 As a member of the Amsterdam-based electropop band Madara, she recorded an EP while on tour in Colombia.
 When she returned, Pērkone decided to pursue a solo career as ANNNA.

 In 2019, she released three singles: "Swim", "The One That Got Away" and "Stardom/Hater".
 In August 2019, Pērkone was the opening act for the American singer LP at a concert in Sigulda.
 She subsequently gained popularity in Latvia, and her single "The One That Got Away" reached number one in the top 50 most-played songs on radio station Star FM.
 With the track "Stardom/Hater", she won the 24th edition of Demolition, a competition held at the 2019 Amsterdam Dance Event.